pulumi/docs/content/docs/pulumi-cloud/oidc/provider/aws.md

 When importing multiple environments into Pulumi IaC Stack Config, each environment is resolved separately.
 For example, if you import multiple environments into your Pulumi Stack with `rootEnvironment.name` attribute defined in all of them, then each `rootEnvironment.name` will resolve to the environment name where it is defined.

-The default format of the subject claim when subjectAttributes are not used is `pulumi:environments:org:<organization name>:env:<environment name>`
+The default format of the subject claim when subjectAttributes are not used is `pulumi:environments:org:<organization name>:env:<project name>/<environment name>`

 {{< notes type="info" >}}